 We’ve gotten many calls over the years from consumers thinking they have a lemon at the first indication of a defect.
 One of the first questions we ask is: how many times have you brought it back to the manufacturer or dealership for repairs?

-If this is your first time reading one of my articles, let’s get you up to speed quickly.
-Under California lemon law, a vehicle can be deemed a lemon if it meets the following requirements:
+If this is your first time reading one of my articles, let’s get you up to speed on this California lemon law fact quickly.
+Under the lemon law in California, a vehicle can be deemed a lemon if it meets the following requirements:

 - The vehicle has a substantial defect that impairs its use, value, or safety.